ickyicky/fasttyper/README.md

 `python3 -m fasttyper example_text.txt`

 Program also allows user to pipe text into it.
 Keep in mind, it only supports spaces and new line characters, so you won't be able to table tabs.
-For example, you can run _Fasttyper_ on rfurtune generated quote changing tabulators to spaces with sed:
+For example, you can run _Fasttyper_ on fortune generated quote changing tabulators to spaces with sed:

-`rfurtune | sed 's/\t/ /g' | python3 -m fasttyper`
+`furtune | sed 's/\t/ /g' | python3 -m fasttyper`

 # Known issues